cwe1ss/cwe1ss.github.io/2022/10/github-actions-with-managed-identities/index.md

 ## Assigning RBAC-roles to the managed identity

 In order for my GitHub-worflows to be able to deploy resources to Azure, the managed identity must have the appropriate RBAC permissions.
-For my template, I'm assigning the `Contributor`-role and `UserAccessAdministrator`-role to the identity.
+For my template, I'm assigning the `Contributor`-role and `UserAccessAdministrator`-role at the subscription-scope to the identity.
 The `UserAccessAdministrator`-role is necessary to allow my GitHub workflows to create other managed identities and to assign RBAC-roles to them.

 To assign a RBAC-role, we must know its internal ID.
 For built-in roles, this ID can be found here: https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles